www.scantips.com

 Flash photography is many things.
 There is on-camera flash and off-camera flash, manual flash and automatic TTL flash, and direct flash and bounce flash.
 There is fill flash in bright sun, multiple flash units, studio and portrait and table top flash in umbrellas, high speed flash, and more.
 Lighting is a big and fun subject, but before anyone can get much into "lighting", there are a few more fundamental basics we need to know, about "light".
 In all of these cases, there are basic differences between flash and existing continuous ambient light.
-Unfortunately, one downside of automation today is that many photographers have not bothered to learn the actual basics.
-They can only get whatever their camera does (and cameras are much dumber than we might imagine).
-But knowing what to expect is the biggest part of knowing how to deal with it.
+Big differences.
+So you simply just learn about flash, and then you've got it made.
+Unfortunately, one downside of automation today is that many photographers don't bother to learn any basics any more.
+They can only get whatever their camera might do (and even the fanciest cameras are much dumber than we might imagine).
+The photographers brain is by far the most important tool.
+Seeing and then knowing what to expect is the biggest part of knowing how to deal with it.
 When we know why, then we know how, and then it's easy.
-Flash is not difficult, it is just different than either sunlight or regular continuous room light, and we need to understand flash too.
+Flash is not difficult.
+Flash may seem puzzling because it is just different than the sunlight or regular continuous room light we are used to, so we need to understand flash too.
+It is different, but it's not at all hard when you realize what is happening.

 Also rapid shooting has to wait up to a second or two for Recycle time between shots, to recharge to be Ready for the next shot.
 Very much rapid shooting also has dangerous overheating possibilities which can damage the flash.
 Studio lights are normally fan cooled.

-"Lighting" is a skill to be developed (which is mostly about learning to actually "see" the results, to look, to notice, to actually realize what you see, to think, to actually be aware of what happened).
-But the flash is just a light, and we can see exactly what it does (if we just bother to look at the result, carefully enough to actually "see" it).
+"Lighting" is an artistic skill to be developed (which is mostly about learning to actually "see" the results, to look, to notice, to actually realize what you see, to think, to actually be aware of what happened).
+But the flash is just a light.
+We cannot actually see it when it is "on", but our results show exactly what it does (if we just bother to look at the result, carefully enough to actually "see" it).
 Anything you cannot see should not matter in a picture, however, we do learn to observe much more with experience.
 Much of the problem is that beginners probably have not yet learned to see much, and you should be aware that the ability to "see" is the main thing to be learned about lighting.
 There is a page about that too.
 Flash is just additional illumination, however we can aim and modify the light to be like we want it to be, and we can learn to control the shadows it makes.
 This concern is not so much speaking of the shadows behind the subject, because generally we try to eliminate those.
 This is speaking of learning to notice and see the shadows and soft gradient tones ON the subject's face, intentionally created by off-camera lighting (including bounce flash).

 Flash can be necessary, and/or it can be a big help.
 The simplest tips for universally better hot shoe speedlight snapshots (the way we ought to be using our speedlights, but sadly, many don't know yet) are: